Important or Memorable Cases Attorney in New York, New York

 When the jury returned their verdict, my heart was pounding.
 They awarded us nearly every penny we had asked for, resulting in the largest commercial verdict ever obtained in that court.
 It was an unforgettable case that lasted about a month.
 The day after, I was so exhausted I could barely move, but it was a fantastic experience.
 There have been many memorable cases, but this one remains particularly significant.

-The case was tried in a very conservative community, and local lawyers warned that the jury would likely award only a low seven-figure verdict at best, which would fall short of the damages sought.
-This concern was communicated to the client, but the team pressed forward.
+The trial took place in a conservative community, and local lawyers warned that the jury would likely award a low seven-figure sum, far below the damages sought.
+Despite this, he and the client pressed forward.

 More Videos From This Lawyer